GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 We're going to create a new report in Looker Studio.
 Since we're keeping things simple and Looker Studio works better with an _OBT_ (one big table), we'll create that as a first step.

 Create in the `dwh` dataset the new table `obt_sales` by joining all of the dimension tables with the fact table using Dataform.
+Make sure to exclude all of the surrogate keys.

 Once the table is created through Dataform, create a Looker Studo report with the following:

 - Scorecards for `gros_revenue` and `gross_profit` with human readable numbers.
 - Donut chart for `gross_revenue` broken down by product categories.